Why this exists

 $$S_j = \mathbb{E}_{x \in X_j}[g_j(x) \cdot |f_j(x)|]$$

-The pruner works block-by-block: load one 750 MiB decoder layer to GPU, score all 183 surviving experts, prune the lowest, propagate residuals, save.
+The pruner works block-by-block: load one 750 MiB decoder layer to GPU, score all surviving experts, prune the lowest, propagate residuals, save.
 About 25 minutes per experiment across 40 decoder layers.
-I ran three major experiments over six days.
+I ran seven experiments over seven sessions on one GPU.

 The constraint that shaped everything: the RTX 5090’s 32 GiB was simultaneously my inference platform, evaluation framework, and training environment.
 Pruning, eval, and SFT all competed for the same VRAM, and no two of them could run at the same time.
 At BF16, the model occupied 30.6 GiB — 97% of GPU capacity, leaving zero room for gradients or activations during training.